plexescor/HPR/README.md

 ## License

 MIT License - Use it however you want.
-See LICENSE file for details.
+See NOT EXISTING LICENSE file for details.

 ## Author